-When I first started photography I was an all natural light photographer, and as I searched to find ways to take my images to the next level I started utilizing off camera and occasionally on camera flash.
+When I first started photography I was an all-natural light photographer, and as I searched to find ways to take my images to the next level I started utilizing off-camera and occasionally on-camera flash.
 It is something that I have grown to love, and use in all of my senior portrait photography.
-Use of off camera flash ensures my seniors look their best with flattering and beautiful light.
+The use of off-camera flash ensures my seniors look their best with flattering and beautiful light.

 I think that when choosing a photographer, seniors should look for a person they feel comfortable with.
 If you feel uncomfortable with your photographer, you will look uncomfortable in your senior pictures.